altocodenl/TODIS/readme.md

 The dual revolution of the [transistor](https://en.wikipedia.org/wiki/Transistor) and [information theory](https://en.wikipedia.org/wiki/Information_theory) allow humans to store, transmit and transform information with incredible speed, precision, and at a very small cost.

-What sets *digital* information systems different apart their non-digital predecessors is their incredible speed, accuracy and low cost of operation.
-Prior to the advent of [digital electronics](https://en.wikipedia.org/wiki/Digital_electronics), information systems were billions of times slower, less accurate and expensive.
+What sets *digital* data systems different apart their non-digital predecessors is their incredible speed, accuracy and low cost of operation.
+Prior to the advent of [digital electronics](https://en.wikipedia.org/wiki/Digital_electronics), data systems were billions of times slower, less accurate and expensive.

-Digital information systems, like their non-digital counterparts, are still physical.
+Digital data systems, like their non-digital counterparts, are still physical.
 Only that instead of representing data with carvings on a stone or ink on paper, they use electrons within electronic devices.

-## Why organization is the key to digital information systems?
+## Why organization is the key to digital data systems?

 Organization of information is a problem of abundance; when you have just a little bit of information, it's not a big deal to organize it.
 If you only have five shirts, you don't need a great organization system.
 The problem is when you have a lot of it.
 We now handle billions (or trillions) the amount of information we did before, but we still have the same brains.

-The main challenge in building, maintaining and replacing information systems is to understand how data should flow through it.
+The main challenge in building, maintaining and replacing data systems is to understand how data should flow through it.
 That is: how is its data going to be communicated and transformed?
 Storage usually doesn't pose a challenge, since it essentially consists of creating and maintaining copies of the data at different points in time, in a number of separate physical locations.

-The challenge of communicating and transforming data is compounded by the fact that most information systems are alive and must be constantly adapted.
+The challenge of communicating and transforming data is compounded by the fact that most data systems are alive and must be constantly adapted.
 When changing the system, the existing data flows should not be broken; and the new data flows should be coherent with the existing ones.
-So, designing an information system can never be a singular tour de force that, when successful, succeeds for all time; rather, the system must constantly be adapted and improved, even if it was well-designed the first time around.
+So, designing a data system can never be a singular tour de force that, when successful, succeeds for all time; rather, the system must constantly be adapted and improved, even if it was well-designed the first time around.

-The challenge to understand an information system is subtle, because most of the software that runs our world is composed of straightforward - even trivial - data transformations.
+The challenge to understand a data system is subtle, because most of the software that runs our world is composed of straightforward - even trivial - data transformations.
 What makes a system challenging to understand is not a single, thorny part of it.
 But rather: how do all the parts fit together with each other?
-The parts of an information system are closely and subtly interrelated; and most information systems are comprised of a large number of parts.
+The parts of a data system are closely and subtly interrelated; and most data systems are comprised of a large number of parts.
 Therein lies the difficulty in fully understanding the system: how each of the parts work, and how do they relate to each other?

-Occasionally, there's a thorny algorithmic problem that's critical to an information system; these are hard and they are fun to tackle.
+Occasionally, there's a thorny algorithmic problem that's critical to a data system; these are hard and they are fun to tackle.
 Most of them have efficient solutions that you can just use off the shelf.
 What's distinctly difficult to pull off the shelf is a way to turn a complex system, made of many trivial parts, into a simple one.

 Simple systems are easier to understand than complex systems.
 Rich Hickey [brilliantly defines simplicity](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/SimpleMadeEasy.md) as something that is not intertwined or entangled with other things; whereas complex things are things that are "folded together", therefore requiring you to understand them not just in isolation, but in all their possible interrelations.